 It is not enough, in other words, to offer students unstructured freedom.
 Their freedom has to be balanced with a meaningful challenge, which invites effort (because it is not easy), exploration (because it is open-ended), trial-and-error (because they choose the subordinate tasks), and social-interactive (because they share with each other their progress and test their understanding through attempts at communication).

 Wallis’s book isn’t (just) a book in the philosophy of education.
 It is a book about being human.
-It’s a book about learning to be human in the concrete here-and-now.
+It’s a book about learning to be, and insisting on being, human in the concrete here-and-now.
 It’s a book about bracketing out the world outside of the classroom.
 At least for a time.
 In prefiguring the world we wish to live in, we attempt to create a microcosm that reflects our values.
 A microcosm that allows for the expression and development of our values.
 As such, we practice and embody the motto everything is in everything.

 In the classroom, we can practice bracketing out the world as it is now.
 By ignoring the “practical” life (the apparent impossibility of change) outside of the classroom, we allow ourselves to see and to reach for what is within our grasp (the possibility of change), namely our actions in the classroom.